A BRIEF HISTORY

 - Mainstream Windows / Linux operating systems

-- Suited for PC-based CNC, supervisory control, MES nodes
+- For PC-based CNC, supervisory control, MES nodes